 The 2005 Cimarossa Riva Di Ponente Cabernet Sauvignon is very dark in the glass.
 Dino indicated that his newer vintages are even darker than this wine.
 This is 100% Cabernet Sauvignon, clone 8.
 There is a definite terroir aspect to the bouquet with aromas of crushed rock and freshly tilled earth mingled among beautiful notes of spices and berry fruit.
 The entry is soft and rounded but quickly gains in complexity from the mid palate to the finish.
 Dark fruit shows including blackberry and black cherry and is anchored by broad dusty tannins.

-Note that the label for each vintage changes – and contains the image of a native plant that grows in and or on the edge of the vineyards.
+Note that the label for each vintage changes – and contains the image of a native plant that grows in and or on the edge of their vineyards.
+With such a diversity of wildflowers growing on the property there won’t be a shortage of labels.

 The Cimarossa vineyard backs right up to 3000 acres of natural forest and rugged terrain.
 This land will never be developed as in part property from Cimarossa, Dunn vineyards and O’Shaughnessy was donated to the Napa Land Trust, a Napa County organization that has preserved over 52,000 acres of agricultural and natural land to date.